ministryofjustice/itpolicycontent/content/remote-working-and-mobile-computing-security-guide.md

 1. These computing facilities must be their 'tools of trade', i.e separate from personal computing facilities used by themselves or their families, etc, for leisure or other personal uses; and must employ best practice security controls such as up to date anti-virus control, personal firewall, access control, disk encryption and up to date software patches.

-2. Use of these computing facilities should be limited to activities involving MoJ data such as producing reports, reviewing documents, sending and receiving emails, and should not involve storing and processing large volumes of MoJ data, for example database extracts.
+2. Use of these computing facilities should be limited to activities involving MOJ data such as producing reports, reviewing documents, sending and receiving emails, and should not involve storing and processing large volumes of MOJ data, for example database extracts.

 3. The disk encryption employed must conform to the FIPS140-2 standard or CAPS (CESG Assisted Product Scheme).